-All products in this report were bought from stores in Albany County, New York, in October and November 2014.
-We tested only a small fraction of the children's products for sale in Albany County.
-In no way is Toxic Toys in Albany County intended to be a comprehensive report on the safety of any product or brand.
+All products in this report were bought from stores on Long Island, New York, in November and December 2014.
+We tested only a small fraction of the children's products for sale on Long Island.
+In no way is Toxic Toys on Long Island intended to be a comprehensive report on the safety of any product or brand.